What Can I Do to Stop My Dog From Jumping the Fence?

 Dogs Don’t Generally Jump Fences

-What most people don’t understand about dogs and “jumping” fences is that dogs don’t actually jump fences.
+What most people don’t understand about dogs and “jumping” fences is that dogs don’t actually jump fences in most cases.
 At least, not your standard 4 foot high fences and definitely not 6 foot privacy fences.
 They don’t jump these; they climb them!
 They use forward momentum and the rigidness of the fence or other close objects to climb them.
 You can see hundreds of these videos on YouTube.